-Regardless of a student's request for confidentiality, anonymity of a complaint, or a request that a complaint not be pursued, if the complaint includes allegations of sexual assault, sexual violence, domestic violence, dating violence, or stalking, the Title IX Coordinator must report the incident to the CPTC Police Department for inclusion in the College's Annual Security Report ("ASR") statistical crime data.
-The complainant should be informed that their name and other personal information will not be disclosed to the CPTC Police Department if they have requested confidentiality during the processing of the complaint.
+Regardless of a student's request for confidentiality, anonymity of a complaint, or a request that a complaint not be pursued, if the complaint includes allegations of sexual assault, sexual violence, domestic violence, dating violence, or stalking, the Title IX Coordinator must report the incident to CPTC Police Department for inclusion in the College's Annual Security Report ("ASR").
+The complainant should be informed that their name will not be disclosed to CPTC Police Department if they have requested confidentiality during the processing of the complaint.

-Colleges may consider a request for confidentiality, anonymity or a request they not pursue a complaint considering the following factors: the seriousness of the alleged conduct, the complainant's age, whether there have been other complaints about the same individual, and the respondent's right to receive information about the allegations if the information is maintained as an "education record" under FERPA.
+Colleges may weigh a request for confidentiality, anonymity or a request they not pursue a complaint considering the following factors: the seriousness of the alleged conduct, the complainant's age, whether there have been other complaints about the same individual, and the respondent's right to receive information about the allegations if the information is maintained as an "education record" under FERPA.
 The College must inform the complainant if the request cannot be granted and the reasons for the denial.